Office: Science Building 334

 Downer, Hannah.
 2015–2017.
 “Determining the evolutionary divergence date for Mus–Rattus” (presented at the Denman Research Forum and the Lima Undergraduate Research Forum).

 Army, Bethany.
 2015.
-“Molecular Evolution of the Interphotoreceptor Retinoid Binding Protein (IRBP) in Ground Squirrels and Blind Mole Rats” (graduated with research distinction).
+“Molecular Evolution of the Interphotoreceptor Retinoid Binding Protein (IRBP) in Ground Squirrels and Blind Mole Rats” (graduated with research distinction; presented at the Lima Undergraduate Research Forum).

 Schramm, Jorgi.
 2015.
 “Molecular Evolution of the BRCA1 gene in the Muridae”.